- Oct 08 2015

 About the ETTN

 The mission of SEMA's Emerging Trends and Technology Network (ETTN) is to "Identify, understand and communicate emerging trends and technologies to help members improve."
 ETTN Chairman, Regis Finn believes the network will benefit all segments of the automotive aftermarket.
-"My biggest focus is for the Network to deliver tremendous value to our membership," says Reese.
+"My biggest focus is for the Network to deliver tremendous value to our membership," says Finn

-For more information about the ETTN, contact Sr. Manager of Councils Bryan Harrison.
+For more information about the ETTN, contact SEMA's Director of Networks, Bryan Harrison.